 All Categories

-Guitars Acoustic Guitars Bass Guitars Electric Guitars Left Handed Electric Guitars Strings Violins Violas Cellos Electric Violins Drums & Percussion Acoustic Drums Keyboards Digital Pianos Electronic Keyboards Wind Instruments Saxophone Brass Instruments Woodwind Instruments Accessories Amps Cases Music Stands Strings Support FAQs NEWs Video Instructional Resources Review Cooperate Wholesale ProgramHow to Solve the Problem of Guitar Bridge Lifting?
+Guitars Acoustic Guitars Bass Guitars Electric Guitars Left Handed Electric Guitars Strings Violins Violas Cellos Electric Violins Drums & Percussion Acoustic Drums Electric Drums Keyboards Digital Pianos Electronic Keyboards Wind Instruments Saxophone Brass Instruments Woodwind Instruments Accessories Amps Cases Music Stands Strings Support FAQs NEWs Video Instructional Resources Review Cooperate Wholesale ProgramHow to Solve the Problem of Guitar Bridge Lifting?

 1. The guitar causes the glue to melt or dry in a hot environment, the dry glue becomes brittle and the high tension of the string breaks the seal.